automatictester/crypto-exp/readme.md

   There are known workarounds.
 - Allowing use of different IVs.

-E. How to use MAC to prevent replay attacks?
+E. What to do in addition to using MAC to prevent replay attacks?

 Apply MAC to ( additional data || message ), where additional data include:
-- Message number, so that already processed messages can be rejected
+- Message numbering scheme:
+  - Assign each message a unique, increasing number, which clearly indicate if messages were lost in transit
+  - It must be unique, hence it cannot wrap back to zero
+  - Depending on the requirements:
+    - Remember last processed message number of last N numbers
+    - If message numbering indicates previous message was lost or received out of order:
+      - Provide this information to the user
+      - Trigger message re-send request
+      - Reject message with unexpected number
+      - Terminate communication
+  - Additionally, it can be used as IV or nonce
-- Timestamp, introducing message validity time window as an alternative to message numbering scheme
+- Timestamp, introducing message validity time window as an alternative to strict message numbering scheme
-- Direction indicator, if applicable, so that the same message cannot be send in opposite direction
+- Direction indicator, if applicable, so that the same message cannot be send in different direction.
+  This is less of an issue if messages sent in different directions use different keys, which should be the case anyway
 - Separators between elements of additional data and message itself, to authenticate what was meant, not what was said